 LAND OF MILK AND HONEY

-Indubitable but inscrutable, scripture is epic poetry about religious conflicts in the Middle East that involve land, water, crops, harvest, food, and diet.
-So perhaps scripture is an arable parable and alimentary allegory, in which “Middle East” is a homonym for “middle eats” (stomach’s food), and the "Land of Milk and Honey" is a metaphor for nutrition (milk) versus addiction (honey).
+Scripture is epic poetry about religious conflicts in the Middle East that involve land, water, crops, harvest, food, and diet.
+So scripture is an alimentary allegory, in which “Middle East” is a homonym for “middle eats” (stomach’s food), and the "Land of Milk and Honey" is a metaphor for nutrition (milk) versus addiction (honey).
 Since addiction causes craving, frustration, anger, and violence, perhaps the "religious conflicts" in the Middle East are dietary, and the Peace Table needs a new menu free of all addictions, which might be the forbidden fruit in the Garden of Eden. *

-*Common addictions are sugar, honey, chocolate, vanilla, cola, coffee, tea, alcohol, tobacco, and drugs, all of which are inimical to peace and health.
+*Common addictions are sweets, alcohol, tobacco, and drugs, all of which are inimical to peace and health.

 LAND OF OPPORTUNITY

 Although it's called the "land of opportunity," America is no paradise.
 But then again, no country is perfect, and all have their faults.
 So how should we evaluate and compare different countries?
 What standard should we use?
 I prefer the standard cited by the English lexicographer, Samuel Johnson, who said "A decent provision for the poor is the true test of civilisation."
 Opportunity is nice, but compassion and mercy are nicer.

 LET EVERY MAN BE MASTER OF HIS TIME (MACBETH)